bytedance/vArmor/website/docs/getting_started/metrics.md

 ## Available Metrics

 ### Profile Processing Metrics
-These metrics track the status and performance of profile processing operations.
+These metrics track the status and performance of the ArmorProfile object processed by the Agent.
 All profile processing metrics include the following labels:
 - `namespace`: The namespace of the profile
 - `profile_name`: Name of the profile